0xdefaceme/whitepaper/README.md

    to the Ethereum main net, they got drained as part of their extended bounty program within hours [3].
-5. We acknowledge that setting `damage` to an incorrect value could potentially lead to an attack vector, where the attacker overstates the seriousness of a vulnerability's damage.
+5. We acknowledge that setting `damage` to an incorrect value could potentially lead to an attack vector, where the attacker overstates the criticality of a vulnerability's damage.
 We see it, however, in the responsibility for the contract owner to do the math on the vulnerability.
 Is their decision to decline a legit vulnerability because of an incorrectly submitted `damage`